distribution/distribution/docs/recipes/nginx.md

       ## Set a variable to help us decide if we need to add the
       ## 'Docker-Distribution-Api-Version' header.
       ## The registry always sets this header.
-      ## In the case of nginx performing auth, the header will be unset
+      ## In the case of nginx performing auth, the header is unset
       ## since nginx is auth-ing before proxying.
       map $upstream_http_docker_distribution_api_version $docker_distribution_api_version {
         '' 'registry/2.0';